 My background from being a professional dancer is now as a choreographer and producer for theatre.

 I spend most of my time curating and putting on shows and knitting the details productions together to make sure everything runs smoothly and is wow.
 This means I am in love with the visual arts, movement, colour, beauty and fun.
 I really like organising, am addicted to lists, own loads of highlighters and love a good bit of stationary.
 All these skills and passions are perfect for a wedding celebrant which is all about attention to detail and drawing out the story.
-If you want to see a bit more about what I do in my other life take a look here at www.fleurmellor.com
+If you want to see a bit more about what I do in my other life take a look here at although as a caveat it's a bit out of date now: www.fleurmellor.com